Suennur/Data-Pipeline-ETL-System/README.md

 This project demonstrates a **real-time data streaming and analytics pipeline** using Apache Kafka and Apache Spark.
 The system is designed to process and analyze streaming data based on the Titanic dataset from Kaggle's "Machine Learning from Disaster" competition.

-The goal of this project is to build a **small-scale data analytics system** capable of performing real-time machine learning predictions on streaming data.
+The goal of this project is to build a **small-scale data analytics system** capable of performing **real-time machine learning predictions** on streaming data.
+The machine learning model is trained using **Logistic Regression** with Spark MLlib.

 ---

 ## 🎯 Project Goals
 - Build a **real-time data streaming pipeline**.
 - Apply **ETL (Extract, Transform, Load)** steps on streaming data.
+- Train a Logistic Regression model with PySpark MLlib.
-- Perform **online machine learning predictions** in real-time.
+- Perform **online machine learning predictions** in real-time using the trained model.
-- Display prediction results and accuracy on the terminal interface instantly.
+- Display prediction results and model accuracy on the terminal interface instantly.

 ---